-- 56. Plaintiff repeats and re-alleges the allegations in the Paragraphs above, as if fully alleged herein. - 57.
-Plaintiff brings this claim individually and on behalf of other members of the Tuition Class. - 58.
-Plaintiff and the Tuition Class entered into contracts with the University (the contracts are in the University's possession) which provided that Plaintiff and other members of the Tuition Class would pay tuition, and in exchange, the University would provide live in-person instruction in a brick and mortar classroom. - 59.
-Plaintiff and other members of the Tuition Class fulfilled their end of the bargain when they accepted charges and paid tuition for the Winter 2020 semester either out-of-pocket or by using student loan financing. - 60.
-The University breached the contract with Plaintiff and the Tuition Class by moving the second half of all classes for the Winter 2020 semester to online distance learning platforms. - 61.
-The University refused to reduce charges and retained tuition monies paid by Plaintiff and other members of the Tuition Class, without providing them with the benefit of their bargain.
+56. Plaintiff repeats and re-alleges the allegations in the Paragraphs above, as if fully alleged herein.

+57. Plaintiff brings this claim individually and on behalf of other members of the Tuition Class.

+58. Plaintiff and the Tuition Class entered into contracts with the University (the contracts are in the University's possession) which provided that Plaintiff and other members of the Tuition Class would pay tuition, and in exchange, the University would provide live in-person instruction in a brick and mortar classroom.

+59. Plaintiff and other members of the Tuition Class fulfilled their end of the bargain when they accepted charges and paid tuition for the Spring 2020 semester either out-of-pocket or by using student loan financing.

+60. The University breached the contract with Plaintiff and the Tuition Class by moving the second half of all classes for the Spring 2020 semester to online distance learning platforms and refusing to reduce outstanding charges or refund tuition costs paid by Plaintiff and other members of the Tuition Class,.

-- 62. Plaintiff and other members of the Tuition Class have been damaged in that they have been deprived of the value of the services the tuition was intended to cover-live in-person instruction in brick and mortar classrooms-while the University retained those fees and refused to reduce charges. - 63.
-Plaintiff and other members of the Tuition Class are entitled to a refund and a commensurate reduction in charges. - 64.
-Plaintiff and other members of the Tuition Class are entitled to an equitable remedy here: disgorgement of the difference between the value of one half a semester of online learning versus the value of one half a semester of live in-person instruction in brick and mortar classrooms.
+61. Plaintiff and other members of the Tuition Class have been damaged in that they have been deprived of the value of the services the tuition was intended to cover - live in-person instruction in brick and mortar classrooms - while the University retained those fees and refused to reduce outstanding charges.

+62. Plaintiff and other members of the Tuition Class are entitled to a refund and a commensurate reduction in outstanding charges.

+63. Plaintiff and other members of the Tuition Class are entitled to an equitable remedy - here: disgorgement of the difference between the value of one half a semester of online learning versus the value of one half a semester of live in-person instruction in brick and mortar classrooms.